danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 ## Textuality
 In *Vocable Code*, both voice and text are interlinked.
 The program picks only one selected text to speak/play at a time, whilst others are displayed dynamically on screen.
 You can explore the meaning of the words, but their placement and other design attributes further change the way you perceive and interpret the statements.
 These are selected, presented, played, and spoken randomly, and at the same time further disrupted by mathematical chaos.

-Here is the text-related syntax that has been used in the work - snippets of Vocable Code concerning textuality:
+Here is the text-related syntax (code snippets) that has been used in the work:

 ```javascript
 let withPride; //font